RustaceansKenya/driver-development-book/driver_book/src/bare_metal/cross_compilation/cross_compilation.md

 **Target riscv32-unknown-none-elf** means that the target machine contains a Riscv32 CPU, the vendor is unknown and inconsequential, the execution environment is nothing but bare metal, the execution environment can interact with object files ONLY if they follow the elf specification.

-People usually call this target specifications **triple targets**...
+People usually call these target specifications **triple targets**...
 Don't let the name fool you, some names contain 2 parameters, others 4 ... others 5.
-Triple-target does not refer to 3-parameter names.
+The name `Triple-target` is a misnomer.
+Triple-target don't refer to 3-parameter names alone.

 The software world has a naming problem...once you notice it, you see it everywhere.
 For example, what is a toolchain?
 Is it a combination of the compiler, linker and assembler?
 Or do we throw in the debugger? or maybe even the IDE?
 What is an IDE??
 Is a text Editor with plugins an IDE??
 You see?
 Madness everywhere!!
 Naming things is a big problem.